Seconded national expert – Gender-based violence

 1. The Institute

-To achieve its goals, the Institute collects and analyses comparable and reliable information at EU level and develops appropriate methodological tools for the integration of gender equality into all EU policies.
-It fosters the exchange of good practices and dialogue between stakeholders and raises EU citizen awareness of this policy area by providing technical assistance to EU institutions, in particular the Commission, as well as the authorities of the Member States.
+The Institute collects and analyses comparable and reliable information at EU level and develops appropriate methodological tools for the integration of gender equality into all EU policies.
+It fosters the exchange of good practices and dialogue between stakeholders and raises awareness by providing technical assistance to EU institutions, in particular the European Commission, as well as the authorities of the Member States.

-In the course of its work to promote and strengthen gender equality EIGE strives to eliminate gender discrimination.
+In the course of its work to promote and strengthen gender equality, EIGE supports policy makers with high quality data relevant to their work.

 2. Job Description

-Violence against women is one of the critical areas of concern of the Beijing Platform for Action and gender-based violence (GBV) is one of the main areas addressed by the European Commission Strategy for equality between women and men (2010-2015).
+Violence against women is one of the critical areas of concern of the Beijing Platform for Action and gender-based violence (GBV) is one of the main areas addressed by the European Commission’s Strategic engagement for gender equality 2016-2019.
+It is a satellite domain of EIGE’s Gender Equality Index which will provide a measurement framework to support the Member States to meet their obligations with regard to the Victims’ Rights Directive and the Istanbul Convention.

-Under the supervision of the Head of Operations, the SNE will strengthen the existing team and assist in developing strategic considerations that address GBV issues.
-The jobholder shall apply standard theories, principles, practices and techniques applicable to GBV to support the development of sound conclusions and make appropriate recommendations to EU institutions and Member States on data collection and harmonisation, as well as to the status and challenges of GBV policy making and service provision.
+Under the supervision of the Head of Operations, the job holder will assist in implementing EIGE’s Strategic Framework on Violence against Women 2016-2018 including strategic considerations that address GBV issues.
+She/he shall apply standard theories, principles, practices and techniques applicable to GBV to enable the development of sound conclusions and make appropriate recommendations to EU institutions and Member States on data collection and harmonisation, measurement of GBV and service provision in this area.

 The following tasks and activities are relevant to the duties of this post: